kuerbis/Term-Choose-Util-p6/README.md

 `choose-directories` is similar to `choose-a-directory` but it is possible to return multiple directories.

-Use the "add-dir" menu entry to add the current directory to the list of chosen directories.
+Use the "add-dirs" menu entry to add the current directory to the list of chosen directories.

 To return the list of chosen directories select the "confirm" menu entry.